What We Do

 - Residential Address (if no Alternate Address is given)

-Holders of personal data obtained through ACRA's system or from authorised ISPs are responsible for making sure that they comply with the Personal Data Privacy Act (PDPA) and other laws, regarding the disclosure and use of personal data and information.
+Holders of personal data obtained through ACRA's system or from authorised ISPs are responsible for making sure that they comply with the Personal Data Protection Act (PDPA) and other laws, regarding the disclosure and use of personal data and information.
 Should the use of information by anyone constitute an offence or a breach of the law, he or she may face legal action or criminal prosecution.

 ACRA is exempted from the PDPA.
 The ACRA Act provides for ACRA to disclose personal data in discharging its functions.
 Nevertheless, ACRA adheres to the Public Sector (Governance) Act and Government Instruction Manuals with respect to the way data is managed.
 This includes putting in place processes and procedures to prevent disclosure of data under circumstances other than those allowed under the ACRA Act.